 Located near the Outpost, the Trail Blaze Corral is where you'll saddle up for a 45-minute horseback ride.
 You and your new best friend will travel along a horse trail that winds through Fort Wilderness.
 Note that cameras and phones aren't allowed, so there will be no selfies with your buddy during your ride.
-There's also pony rides available for the little ones!
+There are also pony rides available for the little ones!
 Call (407) WDW-PLAY for more info and to sign up.
 Psst ... don't froget to go say hello to the ponies while you wait for the buses at the Outpost!

 Daniel Boone's and Davy Crockett's Wilderness Arcades - $

 Located at Meadow Swimmin' Pool and Pioneer Hall, these small arcades pack big fun (even though neither of them has "Frogger").

 Boat Rentals and Guided Fishing Excursions - $

 If Bay Lake and Seven Seas Lagoon are calling to you, feel free to set sail.
 Rent a motorized boat at the Marina for some water fun.
 Rentals for Sea Raycers (seat two), Boston Whalers (seat up to six) Montauk or Sun Tracer boats (seat up to 10 people) may be rented by the half-hour and are first come, first served.
 If fishing is more your style, you can venture out on a guided catch-and-release fishing adventure.
 Excursions depart from the Marina and are available daily at 7:00 a.m., 10:00 a.m. and 1:30 p.m.
 Call (407) 939-BASS to reserve a spot.
-There's also Fireworks Cruises available for up to 10 guests!
+There are also Fireworks Cruises available for up to 10 guests!